5outh/abstract-nonsense/posts/2016-06-01-categories.md

 It is possible to encode a category in haskell, but it doesn't look exactly the same as laying out its definition on paper in a mathematical setting.
 In particular:

-- A category $C$ is defined in haskell by providing the type of morphisms in
+- A category $C$ is defined in haskell by providing the type (structure) of morphisms in
   $C$, instead of explicitly stating its objects and morphisms.
-- Objects of all categories defined in haskell are types.
+- Objects of all categories defined in haskell are types expressible by the haskell type system.
 In the whole world of mathematics, objects can be much broader.
-- $id$ and $\circ$ are provided for all Category instances, and must typecheck, which helps us find law-abiding implementations.
+- Typechecking implementations of $id$ and $\circ$ must be provided for all `Category` instances, which guides us towards law-abiding implementations.